zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/model-caching.md

 * Use `CacheModel` to ensure the model is cached at the time you choose (for example, before a benchmark or during application startup)
 * Use `RefreshModel` to clear the cache and reload it if your table schema has been modified
+* Use `CloneCacheModel` to reuse an existing cached model for other entity types or contexts that share the same table structure

 This gives you full control over when the model is cached and refreshed.